The Challenge I Program

 This loaded semester requires students to read and discuss various original documents related to American government and its history.

-Tutors facilitate and encourage discussion of political ideas—past and present—in historical context.
+Directors facilitate and encourage discussion of political ideas—past and present—in historical context.

 Integrating dialectic and rhetorical skills, students learn to discover context when analyzing political, social and policy decisions.

 Students also take the principles they have learned from American Government and apply them to a series of public policy debates on current political issues.

 Students learn and practice the skills of research, argumentation, critical thinking, public speaking, and logic.

 Students read and discuss various articles related to free market economics in this seminar.

 Directors lead discussions about the impact of free-market economics on national histories and present politics.